drewwestphal/fulfilled-backers/README.md

 4. You can't pull stats or reports or a combined file of everyone or update the files with your own data.
 5. And more

 The list goes on.
-Really, kickstarter let's you message your backers one by one, tier by tier, or all-in.
+Really, kickstarter lets you message your backers one by one, tier by tier, or all-in.
 That's it.
 You can keep track of some backer specific notes if you click on that backer (is there search on this?
 I don't even know.) and there's a checkbox for whether their order has been fulfilled entirely.
 That's the extent of the kicktstarter tool.
 It's one page with a bunch of javascript overlays.

 Generally, I'd say this: Kickstarter has built an amazing platform for funding but backer support is not part of what they provide.
 You have to do that part on your own.